 Company witness Trippe testified that Toccoa is a charter member of the Gas Authority, the largest non-profit joint action natural gas agency in the nation.
-Witness Trippe also testified that as a member of the Gas Authority Toccoa receives all of its gas supply at very competitive rates.
+Company witness Trippe also testified that, as a member of the Gas Authority, Toccoa receives all of its gas supply at very competitive rates.
 He further explained that the Gas Authority uses a portfolio approach to supply its 80 member cities' needs, relying on a combination of long-term firm supply arrangements, short-term spot market purchases, seasonal peaking, and contract storage services.
 He also testified that Toccoa is assured adequate, dependable, and economical gas supplies through the Gas Authority's efforts.

-Company witness Trippe further described Toccoa's interstate capacity and testified that Toccoa has contracts for firm transportation capacity with Transcontinental Gas Pipe Line Company, LLC, as well as an additional liquefied natural gas storage service and storage service agreements with Pine Needle LNG Company, LLC.
+Company witness Trippe further testified that Toccoa has contracts for firm transportation capacity with Transcontinental Gas Pipe Line Company, LLC, as well as an additional liquefied natural gas storage service.
+Also, Toccoa has storage service agreements with Pine Needle LNG Company, LLC. and a gas supply arrangement with the Gas Authority.
 He also testified that through participation in the Gas Authority, Toccoa has access to other members' available pipeline capacity.

-Company witness Trippe testified that the Gas Authority, on behalf of Toccoa, was able to release a portion of Toccoa's unutilized capacity each month of the review period to mitigate the cost of extra demand capacity, generating \$14,582 in savings during the current review period.
+Company witness Trippe testified that the Gas Authority, on behalf of Toccoa, was able to release a portion of Toccoa's unutilized capacity each month of the review period to mitigate the cost of extra demand capacity, generating a savings during the period of July 2019 - June 2020 that totaled \$14,582.
 Public Staff witness Morgan testified that Toccoa's policy has always been to flow through 100% of its capacity release credits to ratepayers.